 Before you read on, click here to download our FREE guide to become debt free forever!

-Digging out of the debt hole can feel frustrating, intimidating and ultimately impossible.
+Digging out of credit card debt can feel frustrating, intimidating and ultimately impossible.
 Fortunately, it doesn’t have to be any of those things if you learn how to take control.

 Paying down debt is not only about finding the right financial tools, but also the right psychological ones.
-You need to understand why you got into debt in the first place.
+You need to understand why you racked up credit card debt in the first place.
 Perhaps it was a medical emergency or a home repair that needed to be taken care of immediately.
 Maybe you’d already drained your emergency fund on one piece of bad luck when misfortune struck again.
 Or maybe you’re struggling with a compulsive shopping problem, so paying down debt will likely result in you accumulating more until the addiction is addressed.

-If you have a credit score above 600, you have a good chance of qualifying for a personal loan at a much lower interest rate than your credit card debt.
+If you have a credit score above 640, you have a good chance of qualifying for a personal loan at a much lower interest rate than your credit card debt.
 With new internet-only personal loan companies, you can shop for loans without hurting your score.
-Click here (you will be taken to the LendingTree site) to get rates from multiple lenders in just a few minutes, without a credit inquiry hurting your score.
-With a simple, single online form, you can get matched with multiple lenders.
-People with excellent credit can see APRs below 6%.
-But even if your credit isn’t perfect, you might be able to find a good loan because LendingTree partners with dozens of lenders.
-[Disclosure: LendingTree is the parent company of MagnifyMoney.]
+In just a few minutes, with a simple online form, you can get matched with multiple lenders.
+People with excellent credit can see APRs below 10%.
+But even if your credit isn’t perfect, you might be able to find a good loan to fit your needs.

-Now let’s talk about the financial tools to add into your debt repayment strategy in order to dig out of the hole.
+Now let’s talk about the financial tools to add to your debt repayment strategy in order to dig out of the hole.